Dog and Cat Surgery in Pasadena, TX

 For many pets, undergoing surgery is a necessary at some point, either as a means of treatment or prevention.
-Angel Animal Hospital’s advanced surgical facility is equipped with the latest tools and technology, along with three separate areas for preparation, surgery, and recovery.
+Angel Animal Hospital’s advanced pet surgery facility is equipped with the latest tools and technology, along with three separate areas for preparation, surgery, and recovery.
 Our experienced veterinarians can perform both routine and elective pet surgeries, as well as other surgical procedures that may be recommended or needed for your pet.
 We perform all pet surgeries under general anesthesia and monitor every patient at all times using state-of-the-art equipment and one of our experienced technicians.

 Most Common Pet Surgeries We Perform

 What to Expect Before Your Dog and Cat’s Surgery

 Your pet’s safety during surgery is our #1 priority at Angel Animal Hospital.
 Before admitting your pet for surgery, our team will take the time to discuss your pet’s condition and what the surgery will entail.
 We recommend pre-anesthetic blood work for senior pets, which allows us to determine if there are any underlying health issues.
 We may also recommend a pre-surgical exam, depending on your pet’s age and health status.